-VPN for iPhone: The Best VPNs for iOS
+VPN for iPhone: The Best iPhone VPNs in 2021

 Why should you use VPN on iPhone?

-It is quite well established that an iPhone, with its iOS operating system, is comparatively more secure from online threats than an Android smartphone.
-A large share of the credit for which can widely be attributed to Apple’s stand on user privacy and security over the years.
-And most importantly, their ability to abide by their stance to give users a better sense of security on the iPhone.
-However, that said, those claims and practices are relevant until the data stays on their iPhone.
-For, as soon as one connects to a website on the web and the data leaves their iPhone on to a public network, a lot of it be subject to various vulnerabilities that linger on the internet.
-And that could, in turn, put their privacy and security at risk despite using an iPhone.
+It is pretty well-established today that an iPhone, with its iOS operating system, is comparatively more secure from online threats than an Android smartphone.
+A large share of the credit for which can widely be attributed to Apple’s stand on user privacy over the years, along with their decision to abide by this stance to offer users a better sense of security on their iPhones.
+However, that said, those claims and practices are relevant till the data stays on the phone.
+Because, as soon as one connects to a website on the web and the data leaves their iPhone to go on to a public network, a lot of it can be subject to various vulnerabilities lingering on the internet, which could put their privacy and security at risk despite using an iPhone.

 But what exactly is a VPN, how does it protect your data, and which is the best VPN service for your iPhone?
 Here are answers to these and a few more queries, along with our recommendations for the best iPhone VPN apps.